I’ve decided to revise and republish my post from last year regarding Women’s Month. My sentiments remain the same.

 After two years of patient waiting, Absalom carried out his plan and murdered his half brother, whom he had come to loathe.
 Then he fled from the land.

 In the end, David lost two sons, one to death, another to exile.
-He lost his daughter to celibacy and shame…a very costly sacrifice for his own sins and for not addressing the sexual assault of his daughter.
+He lost his daughter to celibacy and shame…a very costly sacrifice for his own sins – all for not addressing the sexual assault of his daughter.

-The aftermath for a woman who has suffered sexual assault is usually Post Traumatic Stress Disorder.
-Yes, very much like a soldier who has been in war situations.
-This is not something one can simply ‘get over’ or forget.
-Please, if you have not done so, I urge you to reach out for help to deal with your trauma.
-The hypervigilance, anger, and fear will not suddenly disappear.
+The aftermath for a woman who has suffered sexual assault is often, among other things, Post Traumatic Stress Disorder- very much like a soldier who has been in war situations.
+Furthermore, if she suffered sexual abuse as a child, she likely suffers from Complex PTSD This is not something one can simply ‘get over’ or forget.
+Please, if you have not done so, I urge you to reach out for help to deal with your trauma symptoms.
+The hypervigilance, anger, and fear will not voluntarily disappear.